How Can I Improve My Mental Health Without Therapy?

 Nutrition for Mental Wellness

-Your brain requires specific nutrients to function optimally.
-A Mediterranean-style diet rich in omega-3 fatty acids, antioxidants, and complex carbohydrates supports neurotransmitter production and reduces inflammation.
+Your brain needs specific nutrients to work well.
+A Mediterranean-style diet rich in omega-3 fatty acids, antioxidants, and complex carbohydrates supports brain chemicals and reduces inflammation.

 Brain-Boosting Foods to Include: